 Hospital Chief Clinical Officer

-This hospital is a member hospital of one of the fastest growing and most successful specialty hospital companies in the United States.
-Located in Portland, Oregon, this hospital offers a full spectrum of specialized services and programs to patients who require extended acute hospitalization.
+This hospital is a member hospital of one of the most successful specialty hospital companies in the United States.
+Located in South Florida, this hospital offers a full spectrum of specialized services and programs to patients who require extended acute hospitalization.
 The hospital’s goal is to help patients reclaim control of their lives, reach their highest level of functioning and return home to their families.
 As a smaller, specialized hospital, they offer an opportunity to work in a fast-paced and friendly work environment where you have an opportunity to know your patients and their families.

 The Successful Candidate:

 - Graduate of accredited school of nursing; BSN and/or Master’s degree preferred

 - Three to five years of medical-surgical and/or rehabilitation nursing experience

 - Current valid RN license or eligibility for licensure.

 - American Heart Association BLS for the Healthcare Provider and ACLS certifications or ability to obtain.